Cyclophosphamide use while Breastfeeding

 Most sources consider breastfeeding to be contraindicated during maternal antineoplastic drug therapy, especially alkylating agents such as cyclophosphamide.
 Neutropenia has been reported in 2 infants whose mothers breastfed them while receiving cyclophosphamide.

 Maternal Levels.Unmetabolized cyclophosphamide was qualitatively detected in milk 1, 3, 5 and 6 hours after IV injection of 500 mg of drug in one patient.
 Quantitative determination has not been reported.

 Infant Levels.
 Relevant published information was not found as of the revision date.

 Effects in Breastfed Infants

-In one 23-day-old infant, neutropenia, thrombocytopenia and a low hemoglobin were possibly caused by cyclophosphamide after 3 days of maternal treatment with cyclophosphamide 6 mg/kg intravenously daily (total dose 300 mg).
+In one 23-day-old infant, neutropenia, thrombocytopenia and a low hemoglobin were possibly caused by cyclophosphamide after 3 days of maternal treatment with cyclophosphamide 6 mg/kg IV daily (total dose 300 mg).

 In a 4-month-old, neutropenia was probably caused by cyclophosphamide in a mother 9 days after the last of 6 weekly doses of 800 mg cyclophosphamide intravenously, 2 mg vincristine intravenously and daily doses of 30 mg of prednisolone orally.
 Neutropenia persisted at least 12 days and was accompanied by a brief episode of diarrhea.